don-v/JSBooks/EloquentJS_3rdEd/P1_Language/11_AsynchronousProgramming/notes/11_AsynchronousProgramming.md

   .then(table => console.log(activityGraph(table)));
 ```

 In this style, using `Promise.all` will be more convenient than trying to model a loop over the logfiles.
 In the `async` function, just using `await` in a loop is simpler.
-I freadin a file takes some time, which of these two approaches will take the least time to run?
+If reading a file takes some time, which of these two approaches will take the least time to run?

-If one of the files listed in the file list has a tpo, and reading it fails, how does the failure end up in the `Promise` object that your function returns?
+If one of the files listed in the file list has a typo, and reading it fails, how does the failure end up in the `Promise` object that your function returns?

 #### PROMPT: